omkarm0542/CapstProjec/README.md

 # App will be run over the browser
-The app dash board will be seen
+The app dash board will be seen here any twitter user Id can be used to scrap and the limit of data scrapping also may increased and data can be selected as per desired. so
 ![1](https://user-images.githubusercontent.com/123791884/230466231-306b73fa-bfb5-40c8-a6b2-974e58e4b674.png)

 #  You can check your data frame and